akarxxx1030/TapeoutSzn/README.md

 12. **Cross-Platform Development**: ABIs are especially important for cross-platform development, where code needs to run on multiple platforms with potentially different hardware architectures and operating systems.

 13. **Security**: ABIs may include security-related aspects, such as buffer overflow protection mechanisms and stack canaries.
-# Memory Allocation for Double Words
+# Memory Allocation for Double Words🤔
 ---
 ->64-bit number (or any multi-byte value) can be loaded into memory in little-endian or big-endian.
 It involves understanding the byte order and arranging the bytes accordingly